kkunapuli/kkunapuli.github.io/_pages/dfs/map_reduce.md

 *Wait - I thought we're using pipes to communicate between processes?!?!* We are - Unix pipes!
 {: .notice--warning}

 Stemmer is up next.
 It reads strings from stdin, cleans it, and prints the result on stdout.
 Why clean the data?
 Because we're counting unique words.
-Consider the sentences _"Writing is great fun.
-Everyone should try it out and see how much fun writing can be."_ The word "writing" appears both capitalized and lowercase; "fun" appears with and without trailing punctuation.
+Consider the sentences _"Programming is great fun.
+Everyone should try it and see how much fun programming can be."_ The word "programming" appears both capitalized and lowercase; "fun" appears with and without trailing punctuation.
 We probably don't care how many times [stop words](https://en.wikipedia.org/wiki/Stop_words) such as "is", "it", & "and" appear.

 If you consider proper nouns, especially ones that aren't always proper such as "apple" the fruit and "Apple" the company, cleaning text can get more complicated.
 We're keeping it simple for now.
 {: .notice-warning}